jezevec10/jstris-guide/usermode.md

 **This component must have at least 2 options to choose from.**

 You can specify the weights for each option by inputting a number after a comma.

+# Publishing usermodes

+If you are satisfied with your usermode, you can publish it for others to play.

+You will be presented with this screen:
+![publish]

+Enter the mode title, description, and tags.
+Add tags, separating each tag with a comma.
+Please note that line breaks in the description are stripped and won't show up in the mode preview.

+The first map from the top of your usermode will be used as a thumbnail.
+If you wish to have a custom thumbnail that won't appear in the usermode, put the [Map](#map) component under the [Trigger](#trigger) that is set to Never trigger.

+You can also customize the leaderboard of your mode.

+You can set the leaderboard to:
+- Not save anything to the leaderboard (leaderboard disabled),
+- Save only the first completed game (further games won't be saved),
+- Save every completed game (recommended for competitive modes).

+You can change metrics for placing players in the leaderboard, and whether higher or lower scores are better.
+Secondary metric will be used if two or more players tie on the primary metric.

+You can also set other stats that will be shown in the leaderboard, but won't be used for placing players on the leaderboard.

+There's also an option to save scores on a game over too - useful for survival or endurance-style modes.

 # Usermode peculiarities